-The new Romsdal Gondola opens on May 28th 2021.
-The gondola goes from the fjord station at the center of Åndalsnes to the mountain station at Mt Nesaksla, 694 maf (meters above fjord).
+The Romsdal Gondola goes from the fjord station at the center of Åndalsnes to the mountain station at Mt Nesaksla, 694 maf (meters above fjord).

-If you have hiked along Romsdalseggen, you can now end the fantastic mountain hike with a great meal and something good to drink, all with a fjord view before taking the gondola down to Åndalsnes.
+In summer, if you have hiked along Romsdalseggen, you can now end the hike with a great meal and something good to drink at Eggen Restaurant, all with a fjord view before taking the gondola down to Åndalsnes.
 This is a good alternative to walking the tough descent along the Romsdalstrappa trail.
 Then you save both knees and time, and can rather spend the time for a swim in the fjord.
 This can be done from the floating pier at the center of Åndalsnes, only a short distance from the Mountaineering Centre.

 On the opposite side of the city mountain, you can see in towards the alpine village of Isfjorden, which is the mecca for ski and Alpine Ski Touring enthusiasts in Norway.
 Here you see the innermost part of the Romsdalsfjord surrounded by Isfjorden and mountains such as Skarven, Klauva, Kirketaket, Kjøvskardstind, Juratind and Vengetind.

 And of course, you have a great view towards the Romsdalsfjord from the Romsdal Gondola and Eggen Restaurant.

 NOTE!
 It is not recommended to hike the Romsdalseggen ridge from Nesaksla, this is because you will meet a lot of people who hike Romsdalseggen the opposite way.
 Read more about the Romsdalseggen hike and the season for this hike.